Adversarial Counterfactual Environment Model Learning: Adversarial Counterfactual Environment Model Learning

-The first problem is how to construct the data distribution $\rho_{M^*}^{\beta^*}$ of the best-response policy $\beta^*$ in the real environment $M^*$.
-As it is costly to get extra data from $M^*$ in real-world applications, our solution is to estimate the distribution of $\rho_{M^*}^{\beta^*}$ for each $M$ and construct a surrogate objective to avoid directly querying the real environment $M^*$ to optimize $M$.
-Ideally, given any $M$, it is obvious that the optimal $\beta$ is the one that makes $\rho_{M^*}^\beta(x, a)$ satisfy
+The main challenge of solving AWRM is constructing the data distribution $\rho_{M^*}^{\beta^*}$ of the best-response policy $\beta^*$ in $M^*$ since obtaining additional data from $M^*$ can be expensive in real-world applications.
+In this paper, instead of deriving the optimal $\beta^*$, our solution is to offline estimate the optimal adversarial distribution $\rho_{M^*}^{\beta^*}(x,a,x')$ with respect to $M$, enabling the construction of a surrogate objective to optimize $M$ without directly querying the real environment $M^*$.